koreo-dev/koreo.dev/docs/overview/faq.md

 developers, automate complex infrastructure operations, and enforce organizational policies.

-## How does Koreo compare to Helm/Kustomize/Argo Workflows/Crossplane?
+## How does it compare to Helm/Kustomize/Argo Workflows/Crossplane?

 In short, Koreo builds on some of the strengths of these tools while addressing their limitations.
 It provides a more unified and programmable approach to